 Those with multiple sclerosis (MS) can experience mobility difficulty as the disease progresses.
 Among several symptoms include decreased balance, increased spasticity, sensation changes, vision impairment, muscle weakness or a combination of these symptoms, which can affect mobility.
 When your lower extremities aren’t functioning optimally, you may need to seek out assistance in the form of […]

 Losing my temporarily able-bodied status, one physicians story

-Today I wanted to share this amazing post from physician Sandra Shea.
+Today I wanted to share this amazing post from physician Sandra Shea about losing a temporarily able-bodied status.
 Originally posted over at the awesome KevinMD.com, she has a powerful reminder to share about how we think about our bodies and about people with physical disabilities like spinal cord injury.

 Seniors reusing incontinence products!

-It seems that US Seniors aren’t exactly alone in not having their incontinence products (i.e. diapers) covered by the government or insurance.
-It’s the same situation in our northern neighbour, Canada.
+It seems that US Seniors aren’t exactly alone in not having the government or insurance cover their incontinence products (i.e. diapers).
+It’s the same situation in our northern neighbor, Canada.